NaluCFD/Nalu/docs/source/theory/actuatorLine.rst

 Restart capability
 ==================

 While Nalu itself supports a full restart capability, OpenFAST may not support a full restart capability for specific use cases.
 To account for this, the OpenFAST - C++ API supports two kinds of restart capabilities.
 To restart a Nalu - OpenFAST coupled simulation one must set `t_start` in the line commands to a positive non-zero value and set `simStart` to either `trueRestart` or `restartDriverInitFAST`.
 Use `trueRestart` when OpenFAST supports a full restart capability for the specific use case. `restartDriverInitFAST` will start OpenFAST from `t=0` again for all turbines and run upto the restart time and then run the coupled Nalu + OpenFAST simulation normally.
-During the Nalu - OpenFAST he sampled velocity data at the actuator nodes is stored in a `hdf5` file at every OpenFAST time step and then read back in when using the `restart
+During the Nalu - OpenFAST he sampled velocity data at the actuator nodes is stored in a `hdf5` file at every OpenFAST time step and then read back in when using the `restart`.

 The command line options for the actuator line with coupling to OpenFAST looks as follows for two turbines: